sodacan-net/sodacan-core/apparch.md

 Compensation: If a rule (and topic) is deleted, replace (updated).

 Register a class.
+Reflection.
 Introspector.getBeanInfo returns bean properties so that they will be sent/received.
 Use annotations to "name" the properties.